Needlesslord/Research-Project-Installer/docs/README.md

 ### What will the TODOs (exercises) teach you *TODO*?

 To start with your Installer, as obvious as it may be, you have to install the software first.
-Above this section you can find how to install NSIS, the program I will be teaching you how to use in order to create an Installer for your game, software adn others.
+Above this section you can find how to install NSIS, the program I will be teaching you how to use in order to create an Installer for your game, software and others.

  - In the first step, to get familiar with NSIS, I will be teaching how to create an executable (.exe) from a .zip.
 Since this research is aimed mostly to the games developed in the subject Project II taught at CITM and they are delivered in .zip and also are released in Github in the same format, I thought it was a previous step that would be nice to get to know the software and how it works.